Shuli jingyun: Contents

 The Shuli jingyun has two parts and an appendix with tables in 8 juan.
 The first part covers the theory and foundations of Chinese mathematics, while the second part includes five chapters on different mathematical concepts like lines, areas, and volumes.

 Tables

-The original Shuli jingyun consists of eight volumes (juan) of tables.
+The Shuli jingyun consists of eight volumes (juan) of tables.
 The first two volumes contain trigonometric function tables calculated every 10 seconds of the quadrant (540 pages).
 The next two include prime number factors up to 100,000 (702 pages).
 The next two provide logarithms for numbers up to 100,000 (1,000 pages).
 The last two offer logarithms of trigonometric functions every 10 seconds of the quadrant (540 pages).

-The tables of logarithms were directly taken from the Arithmetica logarithmica and Trigonometria artificialis, both works by Adriaan Vlacq.
+The tables of logarithms were derived from the Arithmetica logarithmica and Trigonometria artificialis, both works by Adriaan Vlacq.